open-telemetry/opentelemetry-collector-contrib/receiver/expvarreceiver/README.md

 extracted from the `expvar` variable [memstats](https://pkg.go.dev/runtime#MemStats), which exposes various information about the Go runtime.

-> :construction: This receiver is in development and incomplete.
-It should not be used yet.
+> :construction: This component is in alpha and configuration fields are subject to change.

 ## Configuration